diazrenata/ldats2020/overview.md

 or nonexistent.
 This means extra changepoints can sometimes make the fit a little better but rarely make it a lot worse.

-My solution is to select the number of changepoints via AIC, so we get the parameter penalty, and select the number of topics via crossvalidation, so we get a topic structure that helps us capture the gist of the whole community dynamics via a simple TS model.
+A possible solution is to select the number of changepoints via AIC, so we get the parameter penalty, and select the number of topics via crossvalidation, so we get a topic structure that helps us capture the gist of the whole community dynamics via a simple TS model.
 This is tricky because 1) we can’t use AIC to compare TS models fit to different LDAs, and 2) we need the TS fit in order to do crossvalidation on the LDA.

-My approach is to restrict the models considered via crossvalidation to the best-scoring TS model for each particular LDA fit.
+A possible approach is to restrict the models considered via crossvalidation to the best-scoring TS model for each particular LDA fit.
 That is, for a particular LDA (2 topics, seed = 100), we fit a bunch of TS models (0, 1, 2, 5 changepoints).
 We compare the TS models via AIC, and enter *only the best-fitting TS model for each LDA* into crossvalidation.
 We then use crossvalidation to pick the LDA model that, when combined with its best-fitting TS model, allows for the best performance at predicting withheld data.

 That is, we might be comparing “2 topics, seed = 100, 2 changepoints”
 with “5 topics, seed = 10, 0 changepoints”, and finding that the 2 topic